- Caring for the Patient With Cancer at Home: A Guide for Patients and Families

-- Keep lips moist with petroleum jelly, a mild lip balm, or cocoa butter.
+- Keep your lips moist with petroleum jelly, a mild lip balm, or cocoa butter.

 - Drink at least 2 to 3 quarts of fluids each day, if your doctor approves.

 - To promote healing, ask your doctor about using Maalox® or Milk of Magnesia®.
 You can use these products to help sores by allowing them to settle and separate, pouring the liquid off the top of the solution, and then swabbing the pasty part onto the sore area with a cotton swab.
-Rinse your mouth with water after 15-20 minutes.
+Rinse your mouth with water after letting the paste sit for 15 to 20 minutes.

-- Eat chilled foods and fluids (for instance, Popsicles, ice cubes, frozen yogurt, sherbet, or ice cream).
+- Eat chilled foods and fluids (for instance, Popsicles, ice chips, frozen yogurt, sherbet, or ice cream).

-- Eat soft foods that are moist and easy to swallow.
+- Eat soft, moist foods that are easy to swallow.